zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ## Constitutive Relations

 Considered in isolation, Maxwell's system has fewer equations than unknowns.
 This makes it necessary to specify the way the material responds to the electromagnetic field.
-One way to do this is to express the auxiliary fields in terms of polarization of matter (as per Equations 1.7 and 1.10).
+One way to do that is to express the auxiliary fields in terms of polarization of matter (as per Equations 1.7 and 1.10).
 Turns out, this leads to a non-linear solution \[[9](#references)\] that is relatively difficult to manipulate.

 Fortunately, many materials respond to weak electromagnetic fields in optical frequencies in an approximately linear manner.
 This behavior is captured by the [constitutive relations](https://en.wikipedia.org/wiki/Constitutive_equation#Electromagnetism) \[[6](#references) (ch.
 1.1.2), [7](#references) (ch.
 2.1), [8](#references) (ch.
 2.3)\]: